 During the Civil War, Romulado Pacheco (R), then Governor of California, removed 2 units stationed in Los Angeles because they opposed abolishing slavery.
 He was later elected as the first Hispanic to the House of Representative where he continued to fight and win passage of the 13th, 14th & 15th amendments - which in fact did abolish slavery, and awarded African-American men citizenship and the right to vote - 50 years before women.

 After the Civil War, it was President Ulysses S. Grant (R) who put a stop to the KKK in the public realm.
 There was a brief period where lesser presidents, from both parties, promoted policies that indirectly allowed a small resurgence of the KKK.
 President Woodrow Wilson (D) fired African-American workers in government, and segregated the U.S. Navy.
 It was President Eisenhower (R) who rejected segregation and reintegrated the military.

 After Pearl Harbor, President Franklin D. Roosevelt (D), signed the tragic Executive Order 9066 which placed American Citizens of Japanese descent into internment camps.
-It was Colorado Governor Ralph Carr (R) that opposed internment and said "An American citizen of Japanese descent has the same rights as any other citizen...
-If you harm them, you must first harm me."
+It was Colorado Governor Ralph Carr (R) that opposed internment and said "An American citizen of Japanese descent has the same rights as any other citizen... if you harm them, you must first harm me."

 And so our American story goes... we all come from somewhere else.
-Whether it is Africa, Latin America, Asia or through Ellis Island, we all have overcome struggles that have been the mountains we have had to climb to become a country of citizens that are all equal.
+Whether it is Africa, Latin America, Asia or through Ellis Island, we have all overcome struggles that have been the mountains we have had to climb to become a country of citizens that are all equal.
 A country of citizens that now have a shared purpose, and lives that all impact each other for the good.
 We ask you to join us!!!!!!!!!